 - The price listed in the order is binding, unless the supplier lowers his price by the delivery date; in this case, the lowest price from contract conclusion to delivery is binding.
 This price shall include free delivery to the buyer’s address, as well as packaging, transportation costs, toll charges, insurance and customs.
 Return of packaging is to be stipulated separately.

-- Invoices are to be sent to our business address separately and via postal service.
+- Invoices are to be sent per e-mail to firstname.lastname@example.org and separately by post to our business address.

-- We are able to process invoices received only if, in accordance with the provisions of our order confirmation, they indicate the order number shown in our order confirmation.
-The supplier shall be responsible for all consequences of non-compliance with this obligation, unless he establishes that he does not have to bear this responsibility.
+- We can only process invoices if these – in accordance with the specifications in our order – state the order number shown there.
+The supplier shall be responsible for all consequences arising from non compliance with this obligation, unless he can prove that he is not responsible for them.

 - We shall be entitled to the full range of set-off and retention rights stipulated by law.
 If insolvency proceedings are legally initiated against a supplier’s assets or if an application to initiate bankruptcy proceedings on a supplier’s assets (for lack of availability of cost-covering assets, due to imminent illiquidity or due to excessive debts), we reserve the right to delay payment, in order to off-set existing or future claims, such as liabilities for defects.